 This Getting Started series focuses on getting started building iOS and Android applications.
-If you’re interested in building for Windows Phone, Microsoft offers tutorials here.
-If you’re interested in learning more about cross-platform development with Xamarin (including Windows Phone), you can find our guide here.
+Microsoft offers tutorials for Windows Phone development here.
+To learn more about cross-platform development with Xamarin (including UWP apps for Windows), read the Building Cross-Platform Applications guide.

 How Does Xamarin Work?